CoryDAsana/developer-docs/source/includes/markdown/_25-app-components.html.md

 _Note: An App Server must be hosted in order for Rule Actions to function.
 For a brief list of popular hosting options, see [Hosting](/docs/hosting)._

 To see an example app server written for Rule Actions, see our [app-components-rule-action-example-app](https://github.com/Asana/app-components-rule-action-example-app) on GitHub.

+### UI Builder

+Visit the [UI Builder](https://app.asana.com/0/my-apps/response-builder/rule-action) to test and configure a Rule Action.

 ### Rule Action Configurations